United Arab Emirates Structural Steel Fabrication Market Size and Share

 United Arab Emirates Structural Steel Fabrication Market Analysis by Mordor Intelligence

-The UAE's Structural Steel Fabrication Market is set to grow from USD 2.19 billion in 2025 to USD 3.04 billion, with a CAGR of 6.78% during 2025-2030.
+The UAE structural steel fabrication market size is expected to grow from USD 2.19 billion in 2025 to USD 2.33 billion in 2026 and is forecast to reach USD 3.16 billion by 2031 at 6.31% CAGR over 2026-2031.
 This growth aligns with the UAE's "Operation 300 billion" initiative, driven by investments in infrastructure and industrial zones.
 Projects like the Etihad Rail's high-speed network are boosting demand for beams, columns, and bridge components.
 Emirates Steel, Arkan, and Masdar's renewable hydrogen-based green steel production is creating new opportunities.
 Heavy sections dominate sales, while plate-worked girders and custom modules are expected to grow rapidly.
 The construction sector holds the largest end-user share, with the power and energy segment expanding swiftly.
 Abu Dhabi leads in revenue, while other emirates show stronger growth.
 Welding remains significant, but automated cutting lines are gaining traction.
 The market faces challenges such as steel price volatility, a late-2024 rebar price hike, and a shortage of certified welders.
 Federal subsidies and recycled-content mandates under Estidama and Dubai Green Building codes are mitigating these issues and supporting growth.

 Key Report Takeaways